bits and pieces...

 Simon went on to make nearly fifty short films, whilst growing up in Dumfrieshire, Scotland.

 At the age of eighteen he backpacked off to Central Africa and shot a documentary.
-The twelve-minute film "Zaire, an African River Journey" charted the progress of the hundreds of people that plow up and down the Zaire River each month.
+The twelve-minute film "Zaire, an African River Journey" charted the progress of the hundreds of people that plow up and down the Congo River each month.
 The film won Simon a place at film school.
 At film school Hunter won several awards for his graduation film ‘CLICK" which tells the harrowing tale of a cleaner who gets their hand stuck in a waste disposal unit and has to be rescued.

 After graduating from Film school in 1993 Simon went on to write and direct a handful of short films - one of which, ‘Wired’, impressed British screen so much that they immediately invested in ‘Lighthouse’ a $2.5m feature film.
 The New York Post called LIGHTHOUSE "as suspenseful as anything in recent history")